Foundational Local Health Reports

 State Health Improvement Process (SHIP) The Maryland Department of Health (MDH) (otherwise known as the State Health Department) State Health Improvement Process (SHIP) is a set of 6 vision areas and 39 objectives that are used to set State health goals.
 See Health Improvement Processes on our main menu for more details on the process.

-Local Health Improvement Coalition (LHIC) – Lead by the Harford County Health Department in partnership with Healthy Harford and UM Upper Chesapeake, the Harford County LHIC focuses on three priority community health concerns: Family Health and Resiliency, Chronic Disease and Wellness, and Behavioral Health.
+Local Health Improvement Coalition (LHIC) – Lead by the Harford County Health Department, the Harford County LHIC focuses on three priority community health concerns: Family Health and Resiliency, Chronic Disease and Wellness, and Behavioral Health.
 Membership on the LHIC committees is open to the public.
 If you are interested in serving on a committee, contact Ronya at Ronya.firstname.lastname@example.org.

 Harford County Public Schools School Wellness Plan.
 In 2004, Congress passed the Child Nutrition and Women Infants and Children (WIC) Reauthorization Act (Sec.
 204 of P.L.
 108-205).
 This act required by law that all local education agencies participating in the National School Lunch Program or other child nutrition programs create local wellness policies.
 The legislation places the responsibility of developing a wellness policy at the local level so the individual needs of each local education agency can be addressed.